Diego Cocca

-Diego Martín Cocca (born 11 February 1972) is an Argentine professional football manager and former player.
-He is the head coach of the Mexico national football team.
+Diego Martín Cocca (born 11 February 1972) is an Argentine professional football manager and former player who played as a right-back.
+He is the current head coach of Liga MX club Atlas.

 Playing career

 Club

 Cocca started his career with River Plate in 1990.
 He was part of the squad that won the Apertura 1991 title.
-Subsequently, the defender had spells with Deportivo Español and Ferro Carril Oeste in the Argentine Primera División, before joining UE Lleida in Spain for the 1996–97 season.
+Subsequently, the defender had spells with Deportivo Español and Ferro Carril Oeste in the Argentine Primera División, before joining Lleida in Spain for the 1996–97 season.

 Cocca returned to Argentina in 1997 to play for Argentinos Juniors.
 In 1999, he went to Mexico to play for Atlas.

-In his later career he had two spells with Banfield, and played for Veracruz and Querétaro in Mexico.
+In his later career, he had two spells with Banfield, and played for Veracruz and Querétaro in Mexico.
 He then returned to Argentinos Juniors in 2005.
 In 2006, he retired at the age of 34.

 International

-In 1991 Cocca was selected to join the Argentina U20 team to play in the 1991 FIFA World Youth Championship.
+In 1991, Cocca was selected to join the Argentina U20 team to play in the 1991 FIFA World Youth Championship.